Peruvian Amazonia

 Peruvian Amazonia (Amazonía del Perú), informally known locally as the Peruvian jungle (selva peruana) or just the jungle (la selva), is the area of the Amazon rainforest in Peru, east of the Andes and Peru's borders with Ecuador, Colombia, Brazil, and Bolivia.
 Peru has the second-largest portion of the Amazon rainforest after the Brazilian Amazon.

 Extent

 Most Peruvian territory is covered by dense forests on the east side of the Andes, yet only 5% of Peruvians live in this area.
-More than 60% of Peruvian territory is covered by the Amazon rainforest, more than in any other country.
+More than 60% of Peruvian territory is covered by the Amazon rainforest.

 According to the Research Institute of the Peruvian Amazon (Instituto de Investigaciones de la Amazonía Peruana, IIAP), the spatial delineation of the Peruvian Amazon is as follows: